 Special Note on Core Requirements

-The Core Curriculum Requirements are the same as those for CAS/SBA undergraduate day students.
+The Core Curriculum Requirements are the same as those for traditional undergraduate day students.

 Special Notes on Major Requirements

-To successfully complete the program, all courses, both for the major and for the core, must be taken in the sequence given by the School of Nursing.
+To successfully complete the program, all courses required for the nursing major and for the core, must be taken in the sequence given by the School of Nursing.

-To enroll in the first nursing course, NU-202 Theoretical Bases of Professional Nursing, students must be admitted to the School of Nursing as a nursing major.
-To enroll in the first clinical nursing course, NU-250 Clinical Bases of Professional Nursing, students must have satisfactorily completed all prerequisite courses and have a GPA of 3.0. or higher and a grade of C+ or higher in each of the following courses: BI-171 Anatomy & Physiology I, BI-172 Anatomy and Physiology II, BI-161 Basic Microbiology, and these science courses may be repeated only one time.
+To enroll in the first nursing course - , NU-202 Theoretical Bases of Professional Nursing - students MUST be admitted to the School of Nursing as a nursing major.
+Students must have satisfactorily completed all prerequisites courses and have a minimum of a 3.0 cumulative GPA and a grade of B or higher in BI-171 Anatomy & Physiology I, BI-172 Anatomy and Physiology II.
+These science courses may be repeated only one time.

 Applicants who have taken the courses Anatomy and Physiology I, Anatomy and Physiology II, and Microbiology more than five years prior to the time the nursing course sequence begins must repeat these required science courses.